kyeokabe/crackingCodingInterview/README.md

 **11/20/2019**

 [LC 124 Binary Tree Maximum Path](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/124_BinaryTreeMaximumPathSum.cpp) ...
 Very tricky problem because what you "check" within the helper function to determine the answer is different from what you return using the helper function.
 Unique problem.

+[LC 31 Next Permutation](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/31_NextPermutation.cpp) ...
+Missed key insight that once you swap the two elements, the "back" of the array can just be reversed rather than re-sorted.

 read this
 [https://leetcode.com/problems/sum-of-subarray-minimums/discuss/178876/stack-solution-with-very-detailed-explanation-step-by-step]